 THE EARLY YEARS

-He studied musical composition and orchestration under Polish Composer Barbara Jazwinski and took in the full spectrum of western music theory and history.
+I studied musical composition and orchestration under Polish Composer Barbara Jazwinski and took in the full spectrum of western music theory and history.
 The compositional techniques and experimentation that occurred between 1200-1600 AD caught his ear, as well as the 20th century Avant Garde music of such iconoclasts as Frank Zappa, John Cage and George Crumb.
 Also a major influence was Professor Jazwinski's flair for color and orchestration.
 This universe of sound was woven into his classic rock upbringing and his compositional style was conceived.

 INDIE ROCKIN’ THE PACIFIC NW